“A rose by any other name would smell as sweet.”

 - Coercion: If you don’t believe this there is something wrong with you

-If our aim is to explain our position, then there is no need to appeal to a label.
-If our intention is to explain why another position is incoherent, then there is no need to tie it to an identity.
+If we aim to explain our position, then there is no need to appeal to a label.
+If we intend to explain why another position is incoherent, then there is no need to tie it to an identity.

 Why is it that the topics of religion and politics have been off the table to this day?
 It is because people take them personally.